smoni19/CV/README.md

 ## Your Name

-A sentence about who and what you are.
+*A sentence about who and what you are.
 Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+And then a sentence about what excites you about tech.*

+I enjoy programming greatly because solving problems in order to bring an idea to fruition is extremely rewarding.
+There's always a new language or library to master and a new way to achieve something.

 ## Projects